 The average cost of Levoxyl 30-day supply:

-Levoxyl is another T4 only thyroid medication which is slightly more expensive when compared to Levothyroxine but cheaper than Tirosint.
+Levoxyl is another T4-only thyroid medication that is slightly more expensive when compared to Levothyroxine but cheaper than Tirosint.

 Each of these thyroid medications falls into the class of “Thyroxines” which means they all contain T4.